 Addressing High-Risk Projects with Construction Technology

-On February 26, 2021 by Oracle Construction & Engineering
+BY: Oracle Construction & Engineering

 In our latest “Trailblazers” profile, we speak with Tim Mumford, senior project manager, Office of Projects Victoria.
 In Part I Mumford discussed his role as well as how the Victorian government of Australia is taking a ‘bottoms up’ approach to infrastructure as part of the AEC revolution.

 In Part II of our interview, Mumford reviews the most promising AEC technologies and which will have the most impact in the short and long term.
 Dr. Burcin Kaplanoglu, executive director, innovation officer at Oracle Construction and Engineering, leads the interview.

 BK: Which technology has the best opportunities, including the changes we’re looking for?

 TM: In terms of technologies that have made the biggest difference to-date, it’s around information management.
 It’s not really a technology per se, but object-based information systems, digital engineering, etc., is going to help empower individuals to make the right decision and not duplicate efforts.

 Once that becomes business as usual, then the other things follow.
 It becomes a natural extension to talk about AI, machine learning, etc., once you’ve got that information management process dialed in.